arpitbbhayani/scrapy_python/README.md

 Installation
 -----------------------
-To install scrapy on Ubuntu
         sudo apt-get install python-dev<br/>
 	    sudo apt-get install python-pip<br/>
 	    sudo pip install Scrapy

 Source Code of Scrapy : https://github.com/scrapy/scrapy

 Examples
 -----------------------
 - hello_world <br/>
     This is the hello world example for scrapy.
 In this example we simple create a spider and craw a website and print its contents onto the screen.
 - basic_spider<br/>
 	This is a simple one page parser that generates a csv file out of it.
 - recursive-spider<br/>